A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization

 \section{Acknowledgments}

+The authors widh to thank Prof. Daichi Yanagisawa (The University of Tokyo) for valuable discussions.
 This work was partially supported by the Grant-in-Aid for Early-Career Scientists no.20K14367 and by the Grants-in-Aid for Scientific Research (C) nos.19K03616 and 19K03624 from the Japan Society for the Promotion of Science and the Research Origin for Dressed Photon.